Request a private ruling

 - identify all parties involved by name and address

-- outline all material facts in relation to the transaction or arrangement for which the ruling is sought
+- outline all material facts in relation to the transaction or arrangement which you are seeking the ruling for

 - describe the legislation and the issue in question

-- state your interpretation of the provisions at issue and the rationale for your views, including arguments for and against, and any relevant case law
+- state how you interpret the key provisions, your rationale (including arguments for and against) and any relevant case law

 - permit the Commissioner of State Revenue to access information or contact third parties as required.